seewhyjay/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your CampusCompanion.

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar CampusCompanion.jar` command to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+   A GUI similar to the below should appear in a few seconds.<br>
    ![Ui](images/Ui.png)

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `list-a` : Lists all assignments.
+   * `list-a` : Lists all assignments, and changes the view to assignments view (if you are currently at internships view).

-   * `list-i` : Lists all internships.
+   * `list-i` : Lists all internships, and changes the view to internships view (if you are currently at assignments view).

    * `add-a n/CS2100 Assignment 1 e/2023-12-29` : Adds an assignment named `CS2100 Assignment 1` with a deadline of `29 Dec 2023 23:59` to the Campus Companion.